mehdi-lamrani/LLM/README.md

 - Run the agent with a Python coding task (finding the 10th Fibonacci number).

-**Overall, the script demonstrates an advanced usage of language models and custom agents for automating Python code generation and execution, providing a versatile tool for coding assistance.**</details>
+**Overall, the script demonstrates an advanced usage of language models and custom agents for automating Python code generation and execution, providing a versatile tool for coding assistance.**
 </details>

-### 08- :
+### 08- LLM-Agent-langchain-SERP:
 <details>
   <summary> Integrating OpenAI and SERP API with Langchain for Information Retrieval </summary>